aws-samples/sagemaker-rl-procgen-ray/README.md

 # 🕵️ About ProcGen Benchmark

-16 simple-to-use procedurally-generated [gym](https://github.com/openai/gym) environments which provide a direct measure of how quickly a reinforcement learning agent learns generalizable skills.
+The [ProcGen](https://github.com/openai/procgen) environment is a 16 simple-to-use procedurally-generated [gym](https://github.com/openai/gym) environments which provide a direct measure of how quickly a reinforcement learning agent learns generalizable skills.
 The environments run at high speed (thousands of steps per second) on a single core.

 ![](https://raw.githubusercontent.com/openai/procgen/master/screenshots/procgen.gif)